RafaelAJeffery/CSC436Project/README.md

        - Imports follow "import Library.MVC.class"
      - src/test/java: Holds any testing files (JUnit tests will go here)
 ### How to Run??
 Maven projects are integrated into Eclipse.
 You want to clean and the project.
 In Eclipse, you can run the Maven project with the goal "clean javafx:run".
-This will run the project as a JavaFx project (see the build portion of POM.XML)
+This will run the project as a JavaFx project (see the build portion of POM.XML).
+Note: I am getting an error during compilation where "org.openjfx.JavaFXRunMojo" isn't present.
+I have yet to find a fix for that, but I wanted to let y'all know.